-Cost of goods sold for fiscal year 2005 include inventory write-downs of \$0.1 million.
-Write-downs in fiscal 2005 primarily related to a reduction in the cost of pulp used in certain processed avocado products.
-We did not have any write-downs in fiscal 2007 or fiscal 2006.
+Cost of goods sold for fiscal year 2008 included a lower of cost or market adjustment of \$0.1 million, which related primarily to a reduction in the cost of fresh fruit inventory.
+We did not have any lower of cost or market adjustments in fiscal 2007 or fiscal 2006.